vmware-archive/tgik/episodes/040/README.md

 - There's a [book](http://book.kubebuilder.io) with getting started documentation.
 We're following the quickstart section.
 - You'll end up with it in `/usr/local/kubebuilder/bin`
-- Using GOOS and GOARCH (@kris-nova mentions a video from Rob Pike on this, anyone have a link?)
+- Using GOOS and GOARCH (@krisnova mentions a video from Rob Pike on this, anyone have a link?)

 ## Reference Links